W-David-Porter/acim/src/text/5-healing-and-wholeness/vi-time-and-eternity/index.md

 7. “Vengeance is mine, says the Lord” is easily reïnterpreted if you remember that ideas increase only by being shared.
-²The statement emphasises that vengeance cannot be shared.
+²The statement emphasizes that vengeance cannot be shared.
 ³Give it therefore to the Holy Spirit, Who will undo it in you because it does not belong in your mind, which is part of God.

 ::: details Expanded
 “Vengeance is mine, says the Lord” is easily reïnterpreted if you remember that ideas increase only by being shared.
-²The statement emphasises that vengeance cannot be shared.
+²The statement emphasizes that vengeance cannot be shared.
 ³Give it [vengeance] therefore to the Holy Spirit, Who will undo it [vengeance] in you because it [vengeance] does not belong in your mind, which is part of God.
 :::

 ::: details Substituted
 “Vengeance is mine, says the Lord” is easily reïnterpreted if you remember that ideas increase only by being shared.
-²The statement emphasises that vengeance cannot be shared.
+²The statement emphasizes that vengeance cannot be shared.
 ³Give vengeance therefore to the Holy Spirit, Who will undo vengeance in you because vengeance does not belong in your mind, which is part of God.
 :::